MedBot-team/NaBot/RasaReport.md

         - You can create a custom component to perform a specific task which NLU doesn't currently offer (for example, sentiment analysis).

 - Policies
     - Your assistant uses policies to decide which action to take at each step in a conversation.
-There are machine-learning and rule-based policies that your assistant can use in tandem.
+There are machine-learning and rule-based policies that your assistant can operate in tandem.
     - Support policy priority
-        - In the case that two policies predict with equal confidence (for example, the Memoization and Rule Policies might both predict with confidence 1), the priority of the policies is considered.
+        - If two policies predict with equal confidence (for example, the Memoization and Rule Policies might both predict with confidence 1), the priority of the policies is considered.
     - Machine Learning Policies
         - Transformer Embedding Dialogue (TED) Policy
         - Memoization Policy